garvit3835/product-docs-feature/getting-started/quickstart.md

 <figure><img src="../.gitbook/assets/Connect Github.gif" alt=""><figcaption><p>Connecting GitHub</p></figcaption></figure>

-We currently only support GitHub as a first-class code provider for DevZero's workspaces.
+We currently only offer native support for GitHub as a code provider for DevZero's workspaces.
 Bitbucket and GitLab support are coming soon!\
 \
 If you only plan to work with public repositories, you do not need to enable our GitHub integration.
-However, if you'd like to work with private repositories from within a DevZero workspace you'll need to head to [https://www.devzero.io/dashboard/settings/personal#git-providers](https://www.devzero.io/dashboard/settings/personal#git-providers) and complete the installation steps.
+However, if you'd like to work with private codebases, you'll need to head to [https://www.devzero.io/dashboard/settings/personal#git-providers](https://www.devzero.io/dashboard/settings/personal#git-providers) and complete the installation and authorization steps.

 {% hint style="info" %}
-For more information (including a hack to get Bitbucket and GitLab repos to work till we finish our integration), see [Source Code in Recipes](../recipes/code.md).
+For more information (including a hack to use Bitbucket and GitLab repos), see our [Source Code in Recipes](../recipes/code.md) guide.
 {% endhint %}

 ### Step 3.
 Creating Your First Recipe

 Great!
-Now, you'll need a 'recipe' to build your first workspace.
+Now, you'll need a [recipe](../references/terminology.md#recipe) to build your first [workspace](../references/terminology.md#workspace).
 A recipe is a blueprint for your environment.
-DevZero uses these 'recipes' to customize your workspace -- for example, cloning from a Git repository, installing dependencies, or installing your personal dotfiles.
+DevZero uses these recipes to provision your workspaces -- for example, cloning from a Git repository, installing dependencies, or importing your dotfiles.

-We currently only support creating recipes in the Web UI ([https://devzero.io/dashboard](https://devzero.io/dashboard)), so you'll need to go there to get started.
+We currently only support creating recipes via our Web UI ([https://devzero.io/dashboard](https://devzero.io/dashboard)), so you'll need to head there to get started.
 Once you're there, you should see a button on the top-right corner, labeled "Create New".

 <figure><img src="../.gitbook/assets/CleanShot 2024-05-21 at 16.09.31@2x.png" alt="A picture of the DevZero dashboard, with a red highlighted border around the &#x22;Create New&#x22; button.
 This button is located in the top-right of the DevZero dashboard."><figcaption></figcaption></figure>